KQM-git/TCL/mechanics/equipment/artifacts.md

 {% tab title="Findings" %}
 * Bonus Reaction damage is still applied even if the set holder is off-field.
 However, the set holder does need to trigger the Reaction.
+* Gaining a stack refreshes the duration of previous stacks.
+* Stacks are maintained after swapping characters.
 {% endtab %}
 {% endtabs %}